jkmrto/phoenix_blog/priv/posts/vim-macros-notes.md

 ---

-> Macros are ideal for repeating changes over a et of similar lines.
+> Macros are ideal for repeating changes over a set of similar lines.

 Useful commands gathered when learning about Vim macros.